David Aardsma: Boston Red Sox

+He pitched well for the Red Sox, maintaining a 2.75 ERA with 41 strikeouts through July 18.
+Aardsma then suffered a groin strain that sent him to the disabled list on two different occasions.
+He also saw his velocity drastically diminish after returning.
+He allowed 18 runs on 20 hits in 9.1 innings to finish out the season.
+Overall, he held a 4–2 record with a 5.55 ERA in 47 games.

 Seattle Mariners

 Less than a year after joining the Red Sox, Aardsma was traded to the Seattle Mariners on January 20, 2009, for minor league pitcher Fabian Williamson.
-On April 10, he recorded the first save of his career, pitching 2 innings of relief against the Oakland Athletics.
+On April 10, he recorded the first save of his career, pitching two innings of relief against the Oakland Athletics.

 The Mariners gave Aardsma a chance to close a game behind Brandon Morrow.
-Afterward, he became the team's official closer.
+Afterward, he became the team's official closer when Morrow was hurt.

 Aardsma was a projected pick for the All-Star Game, but failed to make both the starting and the reserve roster.
+He finished the season with a 2.52 ERA and 38 saves in 71.1 innings.

 He followed an outstanding 2009 season with an excellent 2010.
 Converting 31 of 35 save opportunities, he finished the year 19-for-20 in saves with a 1.80 ERA from June 13 to September 19.
+He became the first pitcher to earn 30 saves for a team that lost 100 games.
+He suffered an oblique injury in September that kept him out for the rest of the season.

-After having Tommy John surgery in July 2011, Aardsma was not offered arbitration by the Mariners and became a free agent after the season.
+He underwent surgery in the offseason to repair a torn labrum in his hip.
+While rehabbing from hip surgery, Aardsma suffered an elbow strain that ultimately required Tommy John surgery in July 2011.
+He was not offered arbitration by the Mariners and became a free agent after the season.

 New York Yankees

 On February 22, 2012, Aardsma signed a contract with the New York Yankees worth one year and $500,000 with a club option for 2013.
-The General Manager was quoted as saying, "The move could help us in 2012, but it has a lot more eyes toward 2013."
+Yankees general manager Brian Cashman was quoted as saying, "The move could help us in 2012, but it has a lot more eyes toward 2013."
 Aardsma was activated from the disabled list on September 25, 2012, after Steve Pearce and Justin Thomas were designated for assignment.
 He pitched in just one game for the Yankees, on September 27, and allowed one run in one inning.

 On October 29, the Yankees elected to exercise Aardsma's incentive-laden $500,000 club option for 2013.
 However, they designated him for assignment before the start of the 2013 season.
 When no other team claimed him off waivers, he was released.

+Miami Marlins

+On April 11, 2013, Aardsma signed a minor league contract with the Miami Marlins and was assigned to the Triple-A New Orleans Zephyrs.
+After pitching in 10 games, he opted out of his contract on May 15, 2013.